MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-registration.md

 ## Register disconnected with capacity billing

-If you are registering Azure Stack in a disconnected environment (with no internet connectivity), you need to get a registration token from the Azure Stack environment and then use that token on a computer that can connect to Azure and has PowerShell for Azure Stack installed.
+If you're registering Azure Stack in a disconnected environment (with no internet connectivity), you need to get a registration token from the Azure Stack environment and then use that token on a computer that can connect to Azure and has PowerShell for Azure Stack installed.

 ### Get a registration token from the Azure Stack environment